qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

    generate UNIFLOWS frames advertising the mapping between uniflows and addresses.
 The addresses on which the connection was established have Address ID 0.

+Hosts can also collect network measurements on a per-uniflow basis, like the number of packets received.

 Sending Uniflow State